Fast data inversion for high-dimensional Ornstein-Uhlenbeck processes from noisy measurements: Fast and efficient estimation of high-dimensional dynamical systems

-\end{lemma} In the rest of the article, we assume that each latent process is stationary by letting $\tau^2_l=\frac{\sigma^2_l}{1-\rho^2_l}$.
-Lemma \ref{lemma:R_inv_det} outlines key properties of the covariance and precision matrices, which enable us to modify Kalman filter (KF) \cite{kalman1960new} and Rauch–Tung–Striebel (RTS) smoother \cite{rauch1965maximum} to compute several key quantities in our fast algorithm.
+{When $\tau^2_l=\frac{\sigma^2_l}{1-\rho^2_l}$, the latent process $z_l(\cdot)$ is constrained to be stationary in Lemma \ref{lemma:OU_stationary_conditions}, and when $\tau^2_l$ is estimated as a separate parameter in the EM algorithm, the latent factor process $z_l(\cdot)$ may not be stationary. } In the rest of the article, we assume that each latent process is stationary by letting $\tau^2_l=\frac{\sigma^2_l}{1-\rho^2_l}$.
+Lemma \ref{lemma:R_inv_det} outlines key properties of the covariance and precision matrices, which enable us to modify Kalman filter (KF) \cite{kalman1960new} and Rauch–Tung–Striebel (RTS) smoother \cite{rauch1965maximum} to scalably compute expensive quantities in our fast algorithm.

 \begin{lemma} Assume $\tau^2_l=\frac{\sigma^2_l}{1-\rho^2_l}$ and denote $\mathbf{\Sigma}_l=\frac{\sigma_l^2}{1-\rho_l^2}\mathbf{R}_l$ as the covariance matrix of $\mathbf z_l=(z_l(1),\dots, z_l(n))^T$ defined in Equation (\ref{equ:OU}).
 The $(t,t')$ entry of $\mathbf R_l$ is $\rho_l^{|t-t'|}$, for $t,t'=1,2,\dots, n$.
 The inverse of $\mathbf R_l$ has a tri-diagonal structure, with diagonal entries of $\frac{1}{1-\rho_l^2}$ at the first and last positions, and $\frac{1+\rho_l^2}{1-\rho_l^2}$ at the remaining positions.
 The primary off-diagonal entries are $-\frac{\rho_l}{1-\rho_l^2}$.
-Additionally, the determinant of $\bm{\Sigma}_l$ follows $|\bm{\Sigma}_l|=\frac{\sigma^{2n}}{1-\rho_l^2}$. \end{lemma}
+Additionally, the determinant of $\bm{\Sigma}_l$ follows $|\bm{\Sigma}_l|=\frac{\sigma_l^{2n}}{1-\rho_l^2}$. \end{lemma}